State Highway Safety Offices (SHSOs) administer a variety of grant programs that are authorized and funded through federal legislation.

 This provision encourages states to enact a repeat offender law.

-This page includes subsections for:
+This page includes subsections for the following:

 - Impaired Driving